Electrolytic Capacitor – Symbol, Types, Construction & Uses

 Electrolytic capacitors

-Electrolytic capacitors may be categorized based on the various metal types and shapes of the anode valve, the voltage level, the packaging type or electrolyte forms, the use of the capacitor, and the working environment.
-The list below shows all types of electrolytic capacitors.
+These may be categorized based on the various metal types and shapes of the anode valve, the voltage level, the packaging type or electrolyte forms, the use of the capacitor, and the working environment.
+The list below shows all the types .

 Based on anode valve metal: